 There is also the overriding sentiment in some sections of the community that the old ways are always the best.

 Some people do not trust modern developments.
 For them, the cast-iron cooking that comes with the territory when using a Dutch oven is a tried and tested technique.

 Truthfully speaking, it is very difficult to fault the logic, even in the 21st century, because those who produce cast-iron Dutch ovens have developed an uncanny ability to adapt to the times.

 They have managed to keep the cast-iron Dutch oven relevant over centuries of cooking.

-At some point in history, the world managed to move on from relying on fire as a heat source when cooking.
-The modern cooking options are actually endless.
+At some point in history, the world moved on from relying on fire as a heat source when cooking.
+The modern cooking options are endless.

 - The Gas Stove